kbaird/Fate-XSLT/characters/XiaoJiahuo/private_gm_plans.md

 ## TODO:
   - Ask everyone if they're cool with the 3 Kausao City Aspects as written
   - Ask people about their nationalities / names, if not set yet
+  - All of Brian's specific questions
+  - Stephen's specific questions about the family business
   - Ask Jenn/Chris what the name of the club is
   - Ask Phil what Chen's master's name was
   - Think of a name for a LMC/MMC district (where the murders will start)